Disc Herniation Treatments in Chicago

 We treat each patient in a precise manner that relates to their issue.
 We focus on the cause of pain and patient symptoms to treat a herniated disc in the most appropriate way.

-Utilizing chiropractic treatment for a herniated disc is based on sound scientific evidence, and is found to be both safe and effective.
+Utilizing chiropractic treatment for most herniated disc’s is based on sound scientific evidence, and is found to be both safe and effective.

 Disc Herniation Treatment with Class IV Laser